fl4shk/fling/README.md

-The standard library is to be very small (such that what parts of it get used are just compiled into the final binary), and it is to be implemented entirely in the language itself.
+The standard library is to be very small (such that what parts of it get used are just compiled into the final binary), and it is to be implemented entirely in the language itself with no compiler magic.

+Libraries in general are a feature that is an explicit part of the language.

 Lastly, the language has C interop as a key feature, which allows the programmer to use C libraries.
 C interop is done by way of generating C